Meet the team: Francesca

 We’ve already covered the topic of family in Coffee Break German, but in this lesson you’ll learn how to talk about your extended family, and deal with possessive pronouns in the nominative, accusative and dative cases.
 Is it mein, meine, meinen, meinem or meiner?
 By the end of this lesson, you’ll know!

+Is Hungarian a hard language to learn?
 5 reasons why learning Hungarian is “csodálatos” (wonderful!)

 1. Beauty from within

-Most people will find the sound Italian or Spanish very melodious, whether they understand the language or not.
+Most people will find the sound of Italian or Spanish very melodious, whether they understand the language or not.
 Hungarian, even though it sounds nice to begin with, is a language that gets increasingly beautiful the more you learn.
-There are countless puns and twists in the Hungarian language, not only in poetry and idioms, but also in everyday speech.
-Very often these defy translation and are guaranteed to entertain any language learner.

 2. A logical language

 Every language has its own system, its own “logic”.
 When you learn a new language, it’s not just about the words, it’s also about understanding that logic.
 Learning a language based on a different logic helps you better understand how your own language works.
-Hungarian grammar is very different from English grammar.
-In Hungarian grammar, words are linked together through the way they sound which also gives the language a really nice flow and melody.
-Although it can be very complex, the grammar itself is mostly logical and, once you manage to get your head around it, it becomes second nature.

 3. Overcoming the challenge

-Hungarian is very different from most European languages.
-If you’re the type of person who likes a challenge and to do something entirely new, learning Hungarian is a wonderful option.
-The great news is, many aspects of the language are easier than you may think.
 For example, the alphabet is mostly phonetic, which means that once you learn how to pronounce each letter, you’re good to go.
-There’s even more good news: you only have to learn three tenses (past, present, future) and wait for it … there’s no gender!
+There’s even more good news: you only have to learn three tenses (past, present, future) and wait for it … there is no gender!

 4. A helping hand with the language